DefiantLabs/defiant-swap/README.md

 This service is supported by a proprietary backend REST API (and trading algorithm).
 Please do not abuse this tool by invoking our REST API in an automated fashion e.g. with code/bots.
 If you wish to use our API for automation purposes, please contact us first.

+BUILD:
+You do not HAVE to build.
+You can just run the Linux binary provided (defiant-swap).
+However, if you wish to compile with ledger support, run: go build -tags "netgo ledger" -ldflags '-X "github.com/cosmos/cosmos-sdk/version.BuildTags=netgo ledger," -w -s' -o defiant-swap main.go
+Or without ledger support:
+go build -ldflags '-w -s' -o defiant-swap main.go

 USAGE (setting up ledger):
 You only need to follow these steps if you have never set up a Ledger before.
 If you already have a Ledger set up you can use it as normal.
 To list your ledger keys run './defiant-swap ledger' with no other arguments.